Coffee House

 A PARALLELOGRAM December 23, 2021

-The poem is based on the photo “Met” of a many-storied, many-paned atrium with reflections and echoes of parallelograms through which could be seen snow-covered trees.
+A PARALLELOGRAM is based on the photo “Met” of a many-storied, many-paned atrium with reflections and echoes of parallelograms through which could be seen snow-covered trees.
 The poem is an ekphrastic response to imaginary divisions of latitude and longitude lines as all lines are imaginary.

 LOST AT SEA & AT A LOSS December 16, 2021